 II.
 Diversity of the Yale Community

-• Increase the percentage of underrepresented minority faculty, with a focus on BIPOC (Black, Indigenous, and People of Color) faculty.
+• Attract and retain underrepresented minority faculty, with a focus on BIPOC (Black, Indigenous, and People of Color) faculty.

 • Establish a Staff Leadership Initiative to further develop the pipeline of staff who will bring excellence and diversity to university leadership ranks.

-• Increase the number of underrepresented minority students in relevant schools and programs by expanding pipeline and pathway programs, such as the Eli Whitney and First-Year Scholars Programs, and by growing resources for need-based financial aid.
+• Attract underrepresented minority students by expanding pipeline and pathway programs, such as the Eli Whitney and First-Year Scholars Programs, and by growing resources for need-based financial aid.